BjartN/go-wxtile/README.md

 # go-wxtile
 Creating map based on grid data.
 Currently this code contains scattered code snippets to

+* create a tileset from a gribfile made using grib2json
 * read a regular world grid
 * project it into Mercator and make it regular
 * resample a grid